15 Top-Rated Attractions & Things to Do in Morro Bay, CA

 Summer often brings a lot of tourists, but the shoulder seasons with cooler temperatures and less crowds are arguably the best time to visit Morro Bay.
-With so many ways to indulge in the coastal landscape, however, Morro Bay offers unique attractions throughout the year.
-Don't forget to pack the binoculars—it's recognized by the Audubon Society as one of the top spots in the world for bird-watching.
+But no matter the time of year, this fishing town has a laid-back vibe that welcomes tourists.
+And don't forget to pack the binoculars, as the Audubon Society recognizes Morro Bay as one of the top spots in the world for bird-watching.

 Discover the best places to visit with our list of the things to do in Morro Bay.